 The agency has no control over the number of complaints it receives, nor does it have any control over the substance of that complaint, and whether disciplinary action is justified based upon jurisdiction and evidence.
-There may be a period of time (days) between the issuance of the Bingo final audit report, the Enforcement investigative report and the referral to Legal Services Division.
+There may be a period of time (days) between the issuance of the Bingo final audit report, the Enforcement investigative report and the referral to Legal Services Division or Charitable Bingo Operations Division's Compliance Department.
 Additionally, voluntary compliance by the organizations would have an impact on this percentage.

+Calculation Type: Non-cumulative

+New Measure: Revised

 Outcome Measure B.1.d: Percent of Documented Complaints Completed Within Six Months

+Short Definition:

 This measure reports the percentage of Bingo complaint investigations completed within six months, by the Charitable Bingo Operations Division and Enforcement Division.

+Purpose/Importance:

 The purpose of this measure is to assure that complaints are quickly and efficiently addressed.

+Source/Collection of Data:

 This data is captured in the Compliance Activity Monitoring Program (CAMP) system for Bingo complaints investigated by either the Enforcement Division, Licensing Services or Audit Services.
+Method of Calculation:

-The measure is calculated by dividing the number of Bingo complaint investigations completed within six months or less by the total number of Bingo complaint investigations completed for the fiscal year.
-The data for this measure is collected and maintained in the CAMP system.
+This measure is calculated by dividing the number of Bingo complaint investigations completed within six months or less to the total number of Bingo complaint investigations completed for the fiscal year.

+Data Limitations:

 The complexity of the allegations(s) made may affect the number of days it takes to resolve an investigation.
 Additionally, the availability of the complainant, suspect or witnesses may also affect the number of investigations resolved.

+Calculation Type: Non-cumulative

+New Measure: Revised

 Outcome Measure B.1.e: Net Bingo Games Revenue Received by Charitable Organizations (in Millions)

+Short Definition:

 This measure captures the amount of dollars (expressed in millions) reported as distributed by licensed conductors of bingo games from their bingo bank account for charitable purposes during a reporting period.

-Purpose/Importance

-This measure provides the amount of dollars used by licensed conductors for charitable purposes in Texas, which is the purpose of charitable bingo.
+Purpose/Importance: This measure provides the amount of dollars used by licensed conductors for charitable purposes in Texas, which is the purpose of charitable bingo.
+Source/Collection of Data:

-The data is reported by the licensee to the Commission on the quarterly report and is noted as "Charitable distributions".
-Quarterly reports submitted are recorded in the division's Bingo Operating Services System (BOSS).
-The data for this measure is extracted from BOSS computer application system.
+The data is reported by the licensee to the Commission on the quarterly report and is noted as "Charitable Distributions".
+Quarterly reports submitted are recorded in the division's Bingo Operations System Service (BOSS).
+The data for this measure is extracted from BOSS.
+Method of Calculation:

 Currently, bingo licensees report on a calendar quarter basis.
 As such, the third and fourth quarters from the preceding calendar year, as well as the first and second calendar quarters of the current calendar year will be utilized for this measure.
 The data reported will be rounded to the nearest hundred thousand and reported in the following format: \$XX.X.
+Data Limitations: